Why do Nigerian Lawyers wear Wigs and black Gowns? | Wig and Gown Dealer

-Ever wondered why Nigerian lawyers wear those black robes/gowns and white wigs when they appear in court?
+Ever wondered why do Nigerian lawyers wear wigs and black gowns /robes when they appear in court?
 Well wonder no more, this blog is going to explain the strange history behind the practice.

 The culture of lawyers wearing wigs in court actually has its roots in, believe it or not, fashion!
 Charles II returned to England from France and brought with him the trend of the ‘periwig‘ from Louis XIV’s court.
 English society adopted the trend, as did barristers, it became the ‘in-thing’ for people, especially wealthy people, to wear wigs.
 The practice of wearing wigs fell into 2 camps:

 - Those who wore wigs in order to hide the fact that they were getting bald

 - Those who wore wigs because they had shaved their hair in order to prevent infestations (lice infestations was a big worry back then).